alex-hladun/barChart/README.md

 # Known Issues/Bugs
 * Can only render one graph into page at a time as some of the DOM elements would share ID's with multiple charts.
+* Some of the y-axis ticks may be different sizes.

 # Roadmap / Features to be added
 * Render multiple charts in one page.